When designing a chatbot test strategy from scratch, there are often requirements like:

 This means that before running a test case, the variables are filled from the scripting memory files you defined upfront, therefore replacing those variables with concrete chatbot names and brand names for doing the assertions.

-Now go the Test Projects / Register Test Project to combine everything from above and apply environment-specific settings.
+5. Create Test Projects: Now go the Test Suite and register a new test project to combine everything from above and apply environment-specific settings:

-As Test Project Name choose something like BRAND-1 DEV
+1. As the Test Project Name choose something like BRAND-1 DEV

 Everything is ready now for running your brand- and environment-specific test cases.